Contributed by Cassy Trussell

 A successful website has cohesive branding.

-Branding is a practice that makes your products, services, promotional materials and other elements of your business easily identifiable as belonging to your company.
-It’s what helps people distinguish you from your competition — whether it’s a logo, colors, the way you talk or write about your business or your company’s overall reputation in the marketplace.
+Branding makes your products, services, and promotional materials easily identifiable as belonging to your company.
+It’s what helps people distinguish you from your competition — whether it’s an eye-catching logo, your brand colors, the way you talk or write about your business, or your company’s overall marketplace reputation.

 As soon as visitors land on your site, they should recognize that it belongs to your company as a natural extension of your brand.
 Right away, they should feel confident they’ve arrived at the right place.

 If discovering your website is their first encounter with your brand, the site should make a memorable impression and also clarify what you offer and what customers can expect from your company.

 Most of all, your website’s branding should feel welcoming to your target customers and serve to build familiarity and trust.

 You can see good branding in action by studying the landing pages of top brands.

 A successful website is easy to use and navigate.